 - Make sure your firewall allows access to “Bonjour Service”.
 In Windows 10, search for “Allow an App”, then make sure every “Bonjour Service” (there may be more than one) is checked and the box under Private or Public is also checked, depending on your home network type (checking both is less secure, but probably OK).

 - DO NOT install iTunes for Windows from the Microsoft Store.
 Download the installer directly from Apple.
+The Microsoft Store version does not include Bonjour.

 You have to do the initial set up for WiFi Sync with iTunes using a USB cable.
 First, connect your iOS device to your computer with the cable, then open iTunes and click the device icon to select your device.
 (If your device doesn’t appear, Apple has some tips)